• Post author:

-topics to learn when learning a language
+topics to learn when learning a language for beginners

 List Of The Topics To Learn When Learning A New Language

-First of all, you have to ask yourself why you want to learn the language.
+First, you must ask yourself why you want to learn the language.
 This clear reason will help you to learn the language and keep you motivated.
-So here is a list of reasons (topics) for which you want to learn a foreign language:

 • Travel